gy134340/fcc_timestamp/README.md

 ### FCC course: timestamp

-1.Pass a string as a parameter, it returns both the Unix timestamp and the natural language form of that date or null.
+> Pass a string as a parameter, it returns both the Unix timestamp and the natural language form of that date or null.

 ### Example